 Be Very Prudent When Traveling by Boat

-Always carry the policy of common sense with you, shipwrecks in this region are not that rare, especially in Indonesia.
+Boating is a passion for many, just make sure to do it safely, always carry the policy of common sense with you, shipwrecks in this region are not that rare, especially in Indonesia.
 If the boat is in bad condition, or the weather is turning and there is no life jacket, do not get on the boat!
+One thing you should look for are boats with marine trade insurance.

 Study Local Habits